GautamRaj-12/obsidian-git-sync/java-oops/02_classes_and_objects.md

 ## Class
 - A class is a collection of Objects.
-- It is not a real world entity
+- It is not a real world entity.
+It is just a template or blueprint or prototype for creating Objects.
+- It does not occupy memory.
+- A class can include :
+	- fields and variables
+	- methods
+	- constructor